 As an increasing number of people are taking advantage of technology to correct vision, LASIK has, by far, received the most notice.
-It has been the subject of television, newspapers, and magazines reports, and has become a familiar word to most Americans.
+In particular, LASIK has now become the subject of most television, newspapers, and magazines reports, and has become a familiar word to most Americans.
 But there is another laser procedure, one that, although not for everyone, has distinct advantages, and can offer the opportunity to see well without glasses or contact lenses.
 It is called Photorefractive Keratectomy, or PRK.

 What can prk surgery help fix?

 PRK and the excimer laser can benefit both nearsighted (flatten a too-steep cornea) and farsighted (make the cornea steeper) patients.
 In some cases, the excimer laser may also be used to smooth the irregular curvature of a cornea, the cause of astigmatism.

 Typically Dr. Sondheimer may recommend PRK Surgery to his Chicago patients in order to retain the integrity and strength of the eye.
 Dr. Sondheimer may also recommend PRK for patients with very dry eyes or thinner corneas — individuals who are not LASIK candidates.
 Because the excimer laser can “sculpt,” advanced technology can reliably treat nearsightedness, farsighted, and astigmatic eyes.

 Who is a good candidate for PRK surgery?

 PRK is appropriate for people between 18 and 59 whose eyes are healthy and have stopped becoming more myopic each year.
 If their eyes have significant eye diseases such as cataracts, diabetic eye disease, or keratoconus., they should not have PRK.
 Patients should then have realistic expectations about what PRK can do for them.
 Each of our patients go through a very thorough eye evaluation to makes sure that they are a good candidate for refractive surgery and to determine which procedure is best for them.